cldf/cldf/README.md

 ## Open questions

-- What about example sentences, formatted as [interlinear glossed text](http://en.wikipedia.org/wiki/Interlinear_gloss)?
-One solution would be to treat them like other structured properties of core data rows like sources, i.e. just add references in the core data file.
-Of course this would be facilitated with example collections - or [corpus journals](http://dlc.hypotheses.org/691).
 - Should language IDs follow the [BCP 47](https://tools.ietf.org/html/bcp47) standard?
-- Since the metadata file will often contain metadata about languages, i.e. about things with a spatial extension, we might consider using GeoJSON as format, because this will be more immediately useful.
-Unfortunately, the things described in a GeoJSON file are called *features*, which might be confusing, when used for languages which in turn may be described by *features* in the typological sense.
-- Some data strcutures often encountered in historical linguistics cannot readily be represented by simple csv files, e.g. alignments (in particular multiple alignments), phylogenetic trees, and to a lesser degree distance matrices.
+- Some data structures often encountered in historical linguistics cannot readily be represented by simple csv files, e.g. alignments (in particular multiple alignments), phylogenetic trees, and to a lesser degree distance matrices.

 ## History